-A key principle of our approach in communities is that the great groups, organisations and physical spaces that already exist there are identified, showcased and connected.
+A key principle of our approach in communities is to identify, connect and showcase the great groups, organisations and physical spaces that already exist in the area.

 Small, informal groups are often formed around a shared passion for something such as books, sport, gardening, etc., and are often organised by volunteers.
 They are extremely valuable in any community because they are a ready-made and motivated pool of knowledge and connections.

 Organisations such as schools, hospitals, local authorities, job centres, charities and emergency services can be a great source of untapped resources when working in the community.
 They are also a great wealth of connections and information about existing groups and residents that are active in the community.

 Buildings and green spaces